tdwg/website/conferences/2023/instructions-for-editors/index.md

 - **Language reviewed** - Abstracts are written in English, but what flavor?
 British or American or Canadian or ?
 Whatever the flavor, the style, grammar, and spelling should be consistent (e.g., organisation OR organization NOT both) and above all, be comprehensible (no unexplained slang, unexpanded acronyms, or jargon) by readers.
 If the language review is extensive and is a barrier to assessing content, notify the SC or <editor@tdwg.org> about sending feedback to authors before the content is reviewed.
 - **Content reviewed** - Authors should provide needed context and a coherent flow of information in their abstract.
 Please help authors focus their ideas where necessary to fit the work of TDWG, the session to which it is submitted, and the conference and make abstracts approachable by a general (non-specialized) audience. <br>
-   Should be reviewed by at least one if not two additional editor/reviewers (abstracts are rarely sent out for external review, but if you have a question about content, work with the SC or contact <editor@tdwg.org>).
+   - Should be reviewed by at least one if not two additional editor/reviewers (abstracts are rarely sent out for external review, but if you have a question about content, work with the SC or contact <editor@tdwg.org>).

 **Editorial review _action_ flags**

 - **Revise** - recommendation generally made once both review types are completed (exception is if language review is extensive and required to complete content review).
 This flag signals that the Volume editors should now `Send feedback` to authors; may be an iterative process.
 - **Approve** - when the last of the Track Changes and Comments are sorted and the Validation only shows the number of characters, the Session Coordinator should mark the flag for approval and record it in the abstract tracking spreadsheet.
 This will signal to the volume editors that the abstract is ready to be finalized for publication.
-- **Move** - If the abstract is not a good fit for your collection (session), but you think it might be appropriate for a different collection ([session](/conferences/2023/session-list/)) or as a poster presentation, please contact the <editor@tdwg.org> with your suggestion and we will work to get it reassigned.
+- **Move** - If the abstract is not a good fit for your collection (session) or you cannot accommodate it within the time reserved for the session, but you think it might be appropriate for a different collection ([session](/conferences/2023/session-list/)) or as a poster presentation, please contact the <editor@tdwg.org> with your suggestion and we will work to get it reassigned.
 This can take place at any time before volume editors <editor@tdwg.org> approve the [abstract for submission](#approved-for-submission) (i.e., to be published).
 - **Remove** - reserved for abstracts that are duplicate or withdrawn for whatever reason.